 The IPNCT will have two divisions, one for high school players (grades 9–12) and one for middle school players (grades 8 and below).

 The high school field is limited to 140 competitors.
 The current field can be viewed online.
 The field was originally limited to 96 competitors, but it has been expanded six times (most recently on March 8, 2019) when it filled earlier than NAQT expected.

-The high school field is limited to 96 competitors.
+The middle school field is limited to 90 competitors.
 The current field can be viewed online.

-The middle school field is limited to 64 competitors, but it has been expanded four times (most recently on March 15, 2019).
+The field was originally limited to 64 competitors, but it has been expanded four times (most recently on March 15, 2019).

 The IPNCT format is based on the Hillemann Singles Format pioneered by NAQT Member Emeritus Eric Hillemann in 1997.